Share an Embed Link

 The simplest way to share a lesson/assessment with teachers is to get the Embed Link and paste it in scope and sequence documents, a shared calendar, an email, etc. Teachers can click the link and the activation screen will open, ready to activate it for a class.

-NOTE: For distributed assessments, teachers will not be able to get an embed link to share with other teachers.
-However, if an admin shares the embed link, teachers could share that link with other teachers who were not part of the distribution.
-They would be able to use the assessment without the distribution settings and their data would collate with the distribution.
+Note: Teachers will not be able to get an embed link from ALL In Learning's "Embed Link" feature to share with other teachers.
+However, teachers could share the link (from whatever location they receive it) with other teachers who were not part of the distribution.
+They would be able to use the assessment without the distribution settings and you would see their data collate with the distribution.

 Distributions (Table of Contents):